-- After you press and hold the Home button, you will be prompted by an audible tone to speak a command.
+- After you press and hold the Home button, you'll hear a tone.
+Then say a command.

 - When using a Bluetooth headset, press and hold the "call" button until the Voice Control screen appears.

-- Some short names may be too similar and may be hard to distinguish by themselves.
-For best results with these kinds of names, try saying both the first and last name.
+- Some short names might be might be hard to distinguish by themselves.
+For best results with short names, try saying both the first and last name.

-- If you're having difficulties getting the device to recognize a particular name, try editing the contact, tap Add Field, and add a unique nick name.
+- If you're having difficulties getting the device to recognize a name, edit the contact, tap Add Field, and add a nickname.

 - Avoid possessive names.
 Instead of saying "call Frank's mobile" try "call Frank on his mobile."